Today I am going to review GreyCampus’s online 35 contact hours PMP training program.

 - For many questions the choices are confusing.

-Here you can have glimpse of your performance.
+Here you can have a glimpse of your performance.

 Pros and Cons

-Now it’s time to discuss the pros and cons of this course.
+Now let’s discuss the pros and cons of this course.

 Con #1: Module Information

 The module duration should be mentioned in the dashboard.
 Although this is not a significant con, the moment I saw the video content I was looking for the duration of each video which I did not find.

 I hope GreyCampus will add the duration of each video session to the dashboard in the future.

 Most of the time the duration of the video sessions is ten minutes or less, and a few are around 20 minutes.
 I feel 20 minutes is a bit long and you might feel compelled to finish this video in one sitting because you may not want to leave it unfinished.